welcome

 my profile

 I am a manager, a scholar of cinema and theatre, an expert on India, and a Hindi teacher.
-I teach classes at the National Academy of Dramatic Art in Warsaw.
+I teach classes at the National Academy of Dramatic Art in Warsaw and at the University of Warsaw.

 My research focuses on the cultural interpretation of performances, closely examining their social, political and religious underpinnings.
 A public performance, in my view, speaks volumes about the broader culture in which it plays a role, and is therefore a tool for learning about society and its traditions.
 I analyze portrayals of women in film and theatre, contemporary interpretations of traditional mythology and the intertwining of cinematic and theatrical aesthetics.
 I have authored a monograph about film and theatre adaptations of the Ramayana epic (soon to be published).
 I have also translated some poems by the Hindi poet Kunwar Narayan.
 I study the traditions of kathputli puppet theatre and lead marionette workshops.
 I also lead cross-cultural communication workshops focusing on India and Southeast Asia.